akikuno/calcs/README.md

 ### Tool Selection Guide

-- `calcs`: If your SAM file does not have MD tags, we recommend using `calcs`.
+- `calcs`: when a SAM file does not have MD tags.
-- `cstag-cli`: If your SAM or BAM file has MD tags and you expect SAM or BAM output, we recommend using `cstag-cli`.
+- `cstag-cli`: when a SAM or BAM file has MD tags and you expect SAM or BAM output.
-- `sam2paf`: If your SAM file has MD tags and you expect PAF output, we recommend using `sam2paf`.
+- `sam2paf`: when a SAM file has MD tags and you expect PAF output.